Sumanth181099/Sumanth181099.github.io/_pages/about.md

 <li>My work extends to the domain of aerial and satellite imagery, encompassing both electro-optical, synthetic aperture radar, and thermal image data where the focus is on cross-domain adaptation and also improving the segmentation performance on tiny objects.</li>
 <li>Previously, I worked on efficient and structure-aware machine learning models to boost the visual perception abilities of autonomous agents.</li><br>

+<h2>Research Interests</h2>
-**Research Interests**: I'm keen on developing models that are trustworthy to be deployed in safety.
+I'm keen on developing models that are trustworthy to be deployed in safety.
 My areas of interest include:
 <ul>
 <li>domain generalization, domain adaptation, out-of-distribution robustness, continual learning, structure-aware machine learning and also low labeled data learning regimes like few-shot learning and self-supervised learning.</li>
 <li>I am also interested in improving models' understanding of world knowledge using <i>multi-modal learning</i>.</li>